rtol/metascc/README.md

 KernelWrapper.m runs the scripts in the right order for the paper in Nature Climate Change https://www.nature.com/articles/s41558-023-01680-x.

 For the paper "Trends and biases in the social cost of carbon" https://ideas.repec.org/p/arx/papers/2409.08158.html download SCC.dta, avecit.dta and journals.dta and run sccnetwork.do.
+The file citation.m constructs the citation and author networks.

 The latest version of the data is always socialcostcarbon.xlsx